hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 true

-[13:45:27](#M102WJujQdTYIhVpHTK5sJVMKit1qWyqsYTST4Kj_ko) <hiiamboris (NOT THIS ONE)>: better report that to Nenad though Ì†ΩÌ∏â
+[13:45:27](#M102WJujQdTYIhVpHTK5sJVMKit1qWyqsYTST4Kj_ko) <hiiamboris (NOT THIS ONE)>: better report that to Nenad though üòâ

 [14:42:02](#EoB02JSgkkGIsMwiJ9F1zy70rJw94bhDOI9eZ0_eGso) <toomasv>:
 Another problem with console on W10: generate a view, let it fall behind some other window, close the view without bringing it into foreground first -- console that produced the view hungs.